The Seven Biggest Lies Theranos Told

 Here are the biggest lies and exaggerations that Holmes, Theranos, and Balwani told, all according to the SEC.
 Theranos did not return a request for comment.

-1. The fundamental falsehood: Theranos’ blood-testing technology simply didn’t do what the company repeatedly told investors, clients, and the media it could, the SEC alleged.
+1. The fundamental falsehood: Theranos’s blood-testing technology simply didn’t do what the company repeatedly told investors, clients, and the media it could, the SEC alleged.

-Holmes’ story was irresistible: her special machine could run hundreds of blood tests on just a few drops of blood.
+Holmes’ story was irresistible: Her special machine could run hundreds of blood tests on just a few drops of blood.
 And this machine — which in later versions was called the miniLab — was supposedly faster, cheaper, and more accurate than all the other blood-testing lab equipment out there.

 But even though Theranos said it could run 200 tests, Holmes and the rest of the company knew that their machine could only do a dozen or so, the SEC alleged.
 For the vast majority of its tests, Theranos in fact was using equipment already on the market.